nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/json-marshalling.md

         version: '1'

 ---
-The Nuxeo Platform provides an&nbsp;extensible and&nbsp;customizable marshalling service:&nbsp;[MarshallerRegistry](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-7.10/viewService/org.nuxeo.ecm.core.io.registry.MarshallerRegistry) This service allows you to use built-ins but also to register your own marshallers.
-The marshalling service&nbsp;facilitates the configuration of the rendered JSON, the aggregation of a marshaller from another and the possibility to extend or override existing marshallers.
+The Nuxeo Platform provides an extensible and customizable marshalling service: [MarshallerRegistry](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-7.10/viewService/org.nuxeo.ecm.core.io.registry.MarshallerRegistry) This service allows you to use built-ins but also to register your own marshallers.
+The marshalling service facilitates the configuration of the rendered JSON, the aggregation of a marshaller from another and the possibility to extend or override existing marshallers.

 The marshalling service is set up for the REST API v1 and the Automation server.
 Therefore, it is possible to operate all rendering parameters for the corresponding provided services.